Point of Sale

 LSRs rely on customers to do most of the heavy lifting when it comes to service.

 Technology plays an important role in helping limited services restaurants run smoothly.
 Though some venues are more tech-savvy than others, this is the hardware and software typically found in an LSR restaurant:

-These technology solutions make running an LSR restaurant easier and help to ensure a great guest experience.
+These QSR technology solutions make running an LSR restaurant easier and help to ensure a great guest experience.

 Operating a limited services restaurant comes with many benefits that make it an appealing business model, including:

 With low operating costs, relatively high profit margins, and a pandemic-friendly service model, running a limited service restaurant is an appealing option for many restaurateurs.